openebs/mayastor-docs/quickstart/scale-etcd.md

 {% endtabs %}

 :::note
-Take a snapshot of the ETCD.
-Click [here](https://etcd.io/docs/v3.3/op-guide/recovery/) for the detailed documentation.
+Take a snapshot of the etcd.
+Click [here](https://etcd.io/docs/v3.5/op-guide/recovery/) for the detailed documentation.
 :::

 * From etcd-0/1/2, we can see that all the values are registered in the database.
-Once we scale up ETCD with "n" replicas, all the key-value pairs should be available across all the pods.
+Once we scale up etcd with "n" replicas, all the key-value pairs should be available across all the pods.

-To scale up the ETCD members, the following steps can be performed:
+To scale up the etcd members, the following steps can be performed:

-1. Add a new ETCD member
+1. Add a new etcd member
 2. Add a peer URL
 3. Create a PV (Persistent Volume)
 4. Validate key-value pairs

 ----------

-## Step 1: Adding a New ETCD Member (Scaling Up ETCD Replica)
+## Step 1: Adding a New etcd Member (Scaling Up etcd Replica)

 To increase the number of replicas to 4, use the following `kubectl scale` command: